harvy4002/harvy4002.github.io/_posts/2026-08-22-emf-camp-2026-tracking-my-friends/2026-08-22-emf-camp-2026-tracking-my-friends.md

 - **Real Monzo integration**, properly this time. v1 had it working, v2 didn't get there.
 - **One lecture-time mechanism**, not two disagreeing ones.
 - **All-time drink category breakdown as a first-class stored field**, not something I have to rebuild from the event log by hand after the fact.
-- **Decide, properly, whether the custom environmental sensors are worth it at all.** If a watch can give useful data for free, chasing Browan/Sensecap hardware that's never once worked across two versions might just not be worth the effort.
+- **Decide, properly, whether the custom environmental sensors are worth it at all.** A free public weather API already covers "what was it like at camp" (see above).
+The only thing bespoke hardware still buys you is hyper-local readings, which might just not be worth chasing.
+- **If they are worth it, bring my own LoRaWAN gateway.** v1 rode on someone else's community gateway, v2 never set one up at all.
+Owning that one box myself, on-site, means it's actually in my control rather than a dependency I forget to configure.
 - **Make the QR codes two-way.** Right now scanning someone's shirt only takes you to their dashboard.
 Could just as easily let a scan leave a comment, or pose a quick question back ("how's Cha's day going?") and log the answer against them.
 Same QR code, same no-app-needed flow, just richer than a read-only page.
 - **Actually build this as an app**, not a website you have to remember to open.
 Gets you real phone sensors and push notifications for free.
 Two obvious uses: prompt people to log data at regular intervals instead of relying on anyone remembering to, and use location/geofencing to detect when someone's actually sitting in a talk tent and time lecture attendance automatically.
 That last one alone would kill the whole "two disagreeing lecture trackers" problem from above.
 No button to forget to press if the app just knows you're in the tent.
+- **A dedicated physical terminal for logging.** An ESP32 with a big physical button on the table, wired straight into the API, no phone required.
+Press it once, drink counter goes up.
+Genuinely might get more consistent logging out of a drunk friend than any app ever would.

 # Final Thoughts